 The great thing about being a guy is that we don’t need a lot of grooming products.
 My essentials are travel size shaving cream or a travel shaving kit since my wife likes me clean shaven.
 Other than that, I really only need deodorant, toothpaste, a toothbrush and a comb.
 Hotels, especially luxury hotels like we often stay in, provide great toiletries.
 I steal everything else from my wife.
 Don’t tell her, but I like her L’Occitane shampoo and I may just use it since she always travels with refillable travel containers of her favorite everyday products.

 As a salesman who’s on the road all the time, I often have to put myself together after long road trips.
 Two products I rely on are both from Menaji Advanced Men’s Skincare.
-Their Clear Shave 3-in-1 shave gel requires no water; so I can literally use it when I’m in the car to get rid if unwanted facial hair quickly.
-Also really like their 911 Eye Gel which cools the eye area and has me looking refreshed when I’m exhausted.
-I like and depend on these two grooming products — they’re always in my dopp kit.
+Their Clear Shave 3-in-1 shave gel requires no water; so I can literally use it when I’m in the car to get rid of unwanted facial hair quickly.
+Also really like their Menaji 911 Eye Gel which cools the eye area and has me looking refreshed when I’m exhausted.
+I like and depend on these two grooming products” they’re always in my dopp kit.

-My men’s grooming essentials for travel: Burt’s Bees Lip Balm and a travel pepper mill.
+My men’s grooming essentials for travel: Burt’s Bees 100% Natural Moisturizing Lip Balm and a William Bounds Traveler Pepper Mill.
 My two greatest challenges while traveling is dry air, hence the Burt’s Bees, and stale, inconsequential pepper in planes and restaurants.